 "The letter u is a short letter.
-It starts with a line at the top.
-Bring the line almost to the baseline
+It starts with a line, and therefore it is started at the top and sits close to the letter in front.
+Bring the line to the baseline and round it from 8 to 4, continue up with a straight line, and retrace with a line to the baseline."

 "The letter v is a short letter.
-It starts with a line and therefore it is started at the top and sits close to the letter in front.
+It starts with a line, and therefore it is started at the top and sits close to the letter in front.
 The first line slants in the direction in which we write.
 Finish without lifting the pencil."